guest271314/direct-sockets-http-ws-server/README.md

 ### TODO

 - Create valid close frame (server to client) for WebSocket server; currently we abort the request in the server with `AbortController` when the WebSocket client closes the connection.
 Completed.
-- Substitute `ArrayBuffer`, `DataView`, `TypedArray` for Node.js Buffer polyfill
+- Substitute `ArrayBuffer`, `DataView`, `TypedArray` for Node.js `Buffer` polyfill.
+Completed.
-- TLS and HTTP/2 support
+- TLS, HTTP/2, HTTP/3, WebTrasnport support
 - Create Signed Web Bundle and Isolated Web App in the browser
 - Improve HTTP and WebSocket header parsing